loader image

 KWSSIP-2

-The World Bank has approved the Second Karachi Water and Sewerage Services Improvement Project (KWSSIP-2).
-The Project Development Objective (PDO) is to provide safely managed water and sanitation services in Karachi and increase KWSC’s financial and operational performance.
-KWSSIP-2 builds upon the successes of KWSSIP-1 and introduces targeted solutions to address critical challenges in Karachi’s water and sewerage systems, focusing on structural reforms and expanded service delivery.
+The World Bank has approved the Second Karachi Water and Sewerage Services Improvement Project (KWSSIP-2) to enhance water and sanitation services in Karachi and strengthen KWSC’s operational and financial performance.
+Building on KWSSIP-1, this phase emphasizes structural reforms and expanded service delivery.

 Interactive Map of KWSSIP's Interventions